 We Together we moved to Cusco in 2008, where Coco opened a jewelry store with his brother in San Blas, the art district of the city.
 We married in Cusco in 2009 and moved to the United States the following year.
 We started our business, Rumi Sumaq, in the summer of 2010.

-Together as a family of three, we travel the art show circuit, exhibiting at the finest juried events in the country.
 We believe the best part of exhibiting at art shows is meeting the kind people who take the time to talk with us and comment on Coco’s jewelry.
 Many customers have become our lifelong friends.

 Mayu means “River” in Quechua.